Interstellar travel—the Guāngguànhuán Drive enables Solar System escape.

 “Then, why did the besshu back at the lab choose that form...
 What made it think it needed to become a goldfish?”

 “There wasn’t one, was there?”
-Magiri's eyes turned to her only for a moment, but Sivi glimpsed a spark she didn't think she'd ever get to see again.
-“And the same goes for the atmosphere of a gas giant, there's no advantage to being a fish there.
-It would have been way more practical to take the shape of something more apt for it...like a condor, a glider, or if it had to be big, a pteranodon would have been much better choices, no?”
+Magiri's eyes turned to her only for a moment, but Sivi glimpsed a spark in them she thought she would never see again.
+“The same goes for the atmosphere of a gas giant.
+There's no advantage to being a fish there.
+It would have been way more practical to take the shape of something more apt for it... like a condor, a glider, or if it had to be big, a pteranodon.
+Those all would have been much better choices, no?”

 “Well, you're probably right.”